Hong Kong man arrested after paying tribute to queen | Law-Order

 Hong Kong man arrested after paying tribute to queen

-Hong Kong police said Tuesday they have arrested a man who paid tribute to Queen Elizabeth II near the citys British Consulate for alleged sedition.Police said the 43-year-old man was detained late Monday near the consulate, where dozens of people had gathered to remember the late monarch.
+Hong Kong police have arrested a man who paid tribute to Queen Elizabeth II near the citys British Consulate for alleged sedition.Police said the 43-year-old man was detained late Monday near the consulate, where dozens of people had gathered to remember the late monarch.

-Hong Kong police said Tuesday they have arrested a man who paid tribute to Queen Elizabeth II near the city's British Consulate for alleged sedition.
+Hong Kong police have arrested a man who paid tribute to Queen Elizabeth II near the city's British Consulate for alleged sedition.

 Police said the 43-year-old man was detained late Monday near the consulate, where dozens of people had gathered to remember the late monarch.
 Elizabeth was sovereign in the city when it was a British colony before its handover to Chinese rule in 1997.